timvdalen/2II36-exam/03_recommender-systems.md

 ## Recommender Systems

 ### 21. Describe the difference between different types of recommender systems, such as personalized recommenders, collaborative filtering, content-based recommenders, knowledge-based filtering and hybrid approaches.

-*Personalized recommenders
+* Personalized recommenders
   Only uses the personal data of the user.

-*Collaborative filtering
+* Collaborative filtering
   Tell me what is popular among my peers.
 It uses 'friends' data.

-*Content-based recommenders
+* Content-based recommenders
   Show me more of what I liked.
 Uses other product of the same kind and looks for a product that looks like the products that you liked the best.

-*Knowledge based approaches
+* Knowledge based approaches
   Tell me what fits me based on my needs.

-*Hybrid approaches
+* Hybrid approaches
   Combination of previous approaches.

 ### 22. Describe the pro's and con's of different kind of recommender systems, such as collaborative filtering, content-based recommenders and knowledge-based filtering.
-*collaborative filtering
+* Collaborative filtering
-+ Learns market segments, no knowledge engineering effort, serendipity of results
+  * + Learns market segments, no knowledge engineering effort, serendipity of results
-- Cold start for new users and new items, requires some rating feedback
+  * - Cold start for new users and new items, requires some rating feedback

-*Content-based recommenders
+* Content-based recommenders
-+ No community required, comparision between items possible
+  * + No community required, comparision between items possible
-- Content description necessary, cold start for new users, no suprises
+  * - Content description necessary, cold start for new users, no suprises

-*Knowledge based approaches
+* Knowledge based approaches
-+ No cold start, assured quality, Deterministic recommendations, can resemble sales dialogue
+  * + No cold start, assured quality, Deterministic recommendations, can resemble sales dialogue
-- Requires knowledge engineering effort, static, does not react to short term trends
+  * - Requires knowledge engineering effort, static, does not react to short term trends

 ### 23. Describe how user-based collaborative filtering works, how it makes predictions and discuss whether it is scalable.
 Find users that look like you and use their rating for that item to make a prediction for that item.